AdobeDocs/express-add-ons-docs/src/pages/samples.md

 - [Drag and Drop APIs](../../references/index.md#drag-and-drop) to support dragging and dropping images to the document.

 ## [import-images-using-oauth](https://github.com/AdobeDocs/express-add-on-samples/tree/main/samples/import-images-using-oauth)
-Demonstrates how to use the Add-on SDK's OAuth API to allow its users to connect their Dropbox account (in addition to leveraging some others listed below).
+Demonstrates how to use the add-on SDK's OAuth API to allow its users to connect their Dropbox account (in addition to leveraging some others listed below).

 **Technologies Used:** <br/>